Everything you need to know about moving house with a cat

 Is your cat ready to move house?

-Moving house with a cat does need to be thought through and with the right amount of preparation and panning you and your cat will find it much more straightforward.
+Moving house with a cat does need to be thought through and with the right amount of preparation and planning you and your cat will find it much more straightforward.
 Apply the tips in this guide and your cat will have no problem settling into your new home.